 - Disengage the clutch at the side of the machine.

-- Place the empty bobbin on top on the bobbin winder.
+- Place the empty bobbin on top of the bobbin winder pin.

-- Put the thread spool on the spool pin, around the thread guide and over to the bobbin.
-The thread should be in the small hole.
+- Put the thread spool on the spool pin, around the thread guide, and over to the bobbin.
+The thread should be in the small hole of the bobbin.